Stacky heights on elliptic curves in characteristic 3

 \begin{conjecture} There is no vector bundle $\scw$ on $\m$, over a field of characteristic $3$, for which there exists an integer $n$ such that $n\height(x) = \height_\scw(x)$. \end{conjecture} See \cite[Remark 9.2.7 and 9.2.8]{landesman:thesis} for some speculation related to this conjecture.

-Another related question is whether there exist Northcott stacky heights on $\m$ in characteristic $3$.
+Another related question, originally posed to us by Jordan Ellenberg, is whether there exist Northcott stacky heights on $\m$ in characteristic $3$.
 We say a height function on the set of $k(t)$ points of a stack $\scx$ satisfies the {\em Northcott property} if there are finitely many such points of bounded height, cf. \cite[p.
-4]{ellenbergSZB:heights-on-stacks}. \begin{question} Does there exist a vector bundle $\scv$ on $\m$ over a finite field of characteristic $3$ whose induced height function $\height_\scv$ is Northcott? \end{question} \begin{remark} In \cite[Theorem 9.2.4]{landesman:thesis}, I had claimed there do exist such Northcott bundles.
+4]{ellenbergSZB:heights-on-stacks}. \begin{question}[Ellenberg] Does there exist a vector bundle $\scv$ on $\m$ over a finite field of characteristic $3$ whose induced height function $\height_\scv$ is Northcott? \end{question} \begin{remark} In \cite[Theorem 9.2.4]{landesman:thesis}, I had claimed there do exist such Northcott bundles.
 However, the proof of this relies on \cite[Lemma 9.7.1]{landesman:thesis}, which contains an error where I incorrectly claimed that trigonal curves have a certain minimal form without justification.
 This leaves the above question open. \end{remark}